richardreiter/melo-merch/README.md

 - As a Shopper I can view my order and confirmation of the order after checking out so that I can double-check the order is correct.
   - As soon as a user completes the order, they are redirected to the Checkout Success page, with their order information, the order is also saved to their Profile page.

-- As a Shopper I can get an email confirmation of my order so that I can keep for my records.
+- As a Shopper I can get an email confirmation of my order which I can keep for my records.
   - As soon as a user completes the order, they will receive a confirmation email from the shop, containing their order information.

 - As a Site Admin I can add a product so that I can keep the inventory updated with new merch.
   - Superusers are able to view a page called "Product Management", where they are able to add new products to the site straight from the frontend via a form.

 - As a Site Admin I can update a product so that I can change the price/image/description/name.
-  - Once a superuser is logged in, they are able to see an "Edit" link right under each product from the Products Page, where they are able to update any product.
+  - Once a superuser is logged in, they are able to see an "Edit" link underneath each product from the Products Page, where they are able to update any product.

-- As a Site Admin I can delete a product so that I can delete items which I no longer wish to sell.
+- As a Site Admin I can delete a product therefore deleting items which I no longer wish to sell.
-  - Once a superuser is logged in, they are able to see an "Delete" link right under each product from the Products Page, where they are able to delete any product.
+  - Once a superuser is logged in, they are able to see a "Delete" link underneath each product from the Products Page, where they are able to delete any product.

-- As a Site User I can see a custom 404 page so that I'm not confused on why I didn't land on the page I had intended to.
+- As a Site User I can see a custom 404 page so that I'm not confused as to why I didn't land on the page I had intended to.
-  - The website features a clear custom 404 page which displays a big heading stating "THE PAGE YOU ARE LOOKING FOR ISN'T AVAILABLE", and a CTA button right under it "RETURN TO SHOP".
+  - The website features a clear custom 404 page which displays a big heading stating "THE PAGE YOU ARE LOOKING FOR ISN'T AVAILABLE", and a CTA button underneath it "RETURN TO SHOP".

 - As a Shopper/Potential Shopper I can find a contact page so that I can easily contact the shop with any questions/concerns.
   - Users are able to contact the shop clicking on the permanent navigation bar Contact Page link.